elephantscale/es-training-new/cassandra/slides/NoSQL.md

  * select MAX(temp) from sensors;

- * Doesn’t work well for ‘select *’ queries
+ * Doesn't work well for 'select *' queries

      - Row stores work best for that